riikkakalmari/Building-stock-as-Social-Network/README.md

 ============
 Anaconda Distribution comes with NumPy, Pandas and Scikit-learn -packages.
 Pandas and NumPy are easy to install with pip but Scikit-learn needs more care.
 It is why we recommend using Anaconda Navigator.
-For BuildingNetwork simple copy-paste of the file BuildingNetwork.py is enough.
+After this simple copy-paste of the files BuildingNetwork.py and Networkfuctions.py is enough.

 Contributing
 ============